AskMeAgain/Event-Meshinery/README.md

 allows
 (Partition count).

-## On Failure

-This framework works with the at-most-once guarantee, which means that a state transition is only looked at once, since it assumes that in case of a failure a use case specific error correction procedure needs to be called.
-If a processing request results in an error and you want to resume this process, you just need to replay the message, which triggers the processing again.

-Each Inputsource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on

 ## Advantages

 * This framework lets you structure your code in a really transparent way by providing a state store independent api